This page - our purines list - was last reviewed or updated on 5 December 2015.

 Constructing a low purine diet is not difficult unless you have to lose weight.
 The gout foods to avoid - liver, offal, a few kinds of fish and shellfish, meat extracts and the others in the high purine category above - are easily avoided since most have similar substitutes.
 If you like gravies, there are other ways of making gravies - the original methods, found in many cookery books and on the Internet, without using gravy powders or granules.

 A caution about a list of purines Purine lists do not completely agree.
 For example some foods that are "medium" in some lists are "high" in others.
 And vice versa.

-Dried fish and gout A note for readers in countries white dried fish is widely eaten.
+Dried fish and gout A note for readers in countries dried fish is widely eaten.
 I have seen purines and uric acid numbers for eight species of dried or half-dried fish, in Japanese purines tables, and they are much higher in dried fish than in regular fish.
 And they were not all small dried fish varieties.